sisoe24/hammerspoon-vscode/README.md

 socket:send('workbench.action.tasks.runTask {My Task}')
 ```

-To accept incoming data, start the server via `Hammerspoon: Toggle server connection` or the status bar button; specify the port in the extension settings (default: 54321).
+For the extension to accept incoming data, you need to start the server
+via the command: `Hammerspoon: Toggle server connection` or via the button in lower the
+status bar and specify the port in the extension settings (default: `54321`).

 ## 1.6.
 Available Commands